 Sue Palmer, in her Punctuation Book, describes it as follows:

 Punctuation marks help make meaning clear in written texts.
 They show the reader where one chunk of meaning ends and another begins.Sue Palmer, 2002, The Punctuation Book, a Skeleton poster book for grammar

 So as “macro punctuation,” design elements help the reader make sense of the written text.

-☘ An example how design can help clarify meaning
+☘ An example of how design can help clarify meaning

 Let’s look at a simple example with not-so-long text.
 (For a professionally designed example, see Rob Waller’s award-winning visual contracts for Shell).